tomatohammado/ga-wdi-project-2/planning/proposal.md

 ---

 I am also interested in using Vue instead of Handlebars, but would like to ask if that is ok first.

+EDIT: on second though, I'll start with Handlebars because Vue will have some learning curve and I don't want to waste too much time if I don't have to.
+MVP first.

+## Reach Goals

+- [ ] Passport authorization, but this is kinda vital to how I want my app to work so I'm going to try to include it like it were a MVP requirement.

+- [ ] Twilio integration for 2-factor integration.